 BC Distilled in Vancouver

-Returning in 2022 for the first time since the pandemic began, BC Distilled is the biggest local distillery spirits festival in the country.
-It began in 2014 and although the 2022 edition is a little smaller than usual there are still around 30 BC distilleries taking part.
+BC Distilled returned for the first time in 2022 since the pandemic began.
+The event is the biggest local distillery spirits festival in the country.
+It began in 2014 and although the 2022 edition was a little smaller than usual there were still around 30 BC distilleries taking part.

-The headline event is a pair of large tasting sessions on April 9th, 2022, but there are two other events in the days leading up to then as well.
-The first of the earlier events is a whisky tasting led by Davin de Kergommeaux who is the founder of the Canadian Whisky Awards.
-There is also the Distillers Dinner at Forge Restaurant which includes a cocktail reception and a five-course meal along with spirit samples.
+The headline event was a pair of large tasting sessions on April 9th, 2022, but there were two other events in the days leading up to then as well.
+The first of the earlier events was a whisky tasting led by Davin de Kergommeaux who is the founder of the Canadian Whisky Awards.
+There was also the Distillers Dinner at Forge Restaurant which included a cocktail reception and a five-course meal along with spirit samples.

-The cost for each of these events ranges from around $60 to $190.
-While they are all part of the same festival there isn’t any sort of general pass where you can purchase access to all three at once and for a reduced price.
-It’s all one festival, but made up of individual events.
+The cost for each of these events ranged from around $60 to $190.
+While they were all part of the same festival there wasn’t any sort of general pass where you could purchase access to all three at once and for a reduced price.
+It was all one festival, but made up of individual events.

 The Festival’s Events

 In 2022 the event took place between April 6th and 9th.
 BC Distilled’s headliner tasting opportunities happened on Saturday, April 9th.
 Interestingly, this was the same day as another major alcohol-tasting event.
 Whisky Global also occurred in Vancouver on the weekend of April 8th and 9th in 2022.

 Below are details about each of the three events at the 2022 BC Distilled Festival in chronological order.